baobab/mateme/README.markdown

-Mateme is a simple patient registration application written in Ruby on Rails and is intended as a web front end for OpenMRS.
+Outpatient is a simple patient registration application written in Ruby on Rails and is intended as a web front end for OpenMRS.

 OpenMRS® is a community-developed, open-source, enterprise electronic medical